 Water fountains will not be accessible.
 Participants should bring their own clearly labelled water bottles, which may be filled at the taps in the dressing rooms.

-Dressing rooms will have a maximum capacity and showers will NOT be accessible.
+Dressing rooms will have a maximum capacity and showers will only be available at 50%.

 The pro shop will be available for skate sharpening on advance notice requests, and may open with reduced hours.